-8. As of the date of filing, fifty individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.
+8. As of the date of filing, more than 150 individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined terms the "Watts Gang," and "framed" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers admit, on information and belief, that there are a number of individuals that have had their convictions vacated by the Circuit Court of Cook County.
-Defendant Officers deny they framed anyone as they understand that term and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers admit, on information and belief, that there are a number of individuals that have had their convictions vacated by the Circuit Court of Cook County.
+Defendant Officers deny they framed anyone as they understand that term and therefore deny the allegations in this Paragraph directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

-9. Several of these other victims of the Watts Gang are currently prosecuting federal lawsuits.
-Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings with the lead case Baker v.
-City of Chicago, 16-cv-8940.
+9. Many victims of the Watts Gang are currently prosecuting federal lawsuits.
+Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined term the "Watts Gang," and are therefore incapable of response.
-To the extent a response is required, Defendant Officers admit that individuals are currently prosecuting federal lawsuits and that these cases have been coordinated for pretrial proceedings.
+ANSWER: Defendant Officers admit that various individuals have filed federal civil lawsuits against them and others and that these cases have been coordinated for pretrial proceedings.
 Defendant Officer deny they engaged in any criminal activity or other alleged misconduct and therefore deny the remaining allegations in this Paragraph.